fekimx/aws-practitioner-prep/README.md

 📚 Learn AWS Concepts: Explore key concepts related to the AWS Cloud Practitioner exam.
 📝 Quiz Yourself: Take quizzes to reinforce your understanding.
 📊 Dynamic and Static Questions: Questions are sourced from a JSON file and a PostgreSQL database for a mix of static and dynamic content.
-⚛️ React-Based: Built with React for a responsive and modern user experience.
+⚛️ React-Based: Built with React and Bootstrap for a responsive and modern user experience.

 ## Getting Started